 Conclusion: Despite suboptimal adherence to OHAs in Type 2 diabetes, this is not associated with subsequent requirement for insulin.

-Keywords Adherence; Type 2 diabetes; Oral hypoglycaemic agents
+Adherence; Type 2 diabetes; Oral hypoglycaemic agents